adam-sse/geneseer/README.md

 the bug).
 It then proceeds with a normal execution of geneseer, with the correct parameters as required for the Defects4j bug.
 The output is also identical to a normal geneseer execution after the Defects4j setup is done.

-The following command line arguments are mandatory (each with a following value):
+The following command line argument is mandatory (with a following value):

 * `--defects4j`: The path to the Defects4j root directory.
 Defects4j must be properly set up there (check that `framework/bin/defects4j` exists in it and is executable), but does not need to be on the path.

 The following optional command line arguments can be specified (each with a following value):

-* `--target`: Select which main program should be run on the projects.
-Either of the following values:
-    * `GENESEER` (the default) will run normal geneseer on each bug.
-    * `SETUP_TEST` will only parse, compile, and evaluate (run tests) on the projects, to check if everything is set up properly.
-    * `ONLY_DELETE` will go through each suspicious statement one by one and try to delete it individually.
-    * `PURE_LLM` will just query an LLM once to try to fix the bug.
 * `--config.*`: All configuration options are passed the geneseer execution, see below.

 After the command line arguments, you must specify on which Defects4j bug geneseer should be run.
 This is in the format